zouyaoji/vue-cesium/docs/md/en/imageryLayer/vc-provider-imagery-mapbox.md

 # MapboxImageryProvider

-The `vc-provider-imagery-mapbox` component is used to load tiled imagery hosted by Mapbox.
+The `vc-provider-imagery-mapbox` component is used to load tiled imagery hosted by Mapbox.This method is abandoned by mapbox.
+For details, please refer to [Explanation](https://blog.mapbox.com/deprecating-studio-classic-styles-d8892ac38cb4), you can register a mapbox account, add a custom style map and use `vc-provider -imagery-style-mapbox` component loads.

 ## Example